tutrinh/BASIC-Javascript/README.md

 };
 ```

+## Regular Expressions
+Regular expressions are a way to describe patterns in string data.
+They form a small, ...
+A number of common character groups have their own built-in shortcuts.

+By formulating a regular expression with a special syntax, you can
+*s earch text a string
+* replace substrings in a string
+* extract information from a string

 ## Arrays
 ### Map
 Creates a new array with the results of calling a provided function on **every** element in the calling array.